retrofaza/arosnews.github.io/_posts/2023-12-12-how-to-change-system-language.md

 ![Locale](/assets/img/lang2.jpg)

-## Krok 3: Configuring Fonts in the System
+## Step 3: Configuring Fonts in the System

 If you have installed one or more fonts with Polish characters, proceed to *AROS:Prefs/Fonts* and select them.
 You have the option to set different fonts and/or sizes.
 Click *“Save”* and then navigate to *AROS:Prefs/Zune*.
 Here, you can adjust fonts in the **“Windows”** and **“Groups”** tabs.
 After saving the changes, restart your computer, and your basic language switch is complete.